 If you love making your basic ingredients, you should try this recipe.
 I already shared a recipe about how you can make your own condensed milk and pastry cream, and I can't wait to share more in the future!

 This balsamic reduction or balsamic glaze is the same as I used as a dressing for my Caprese salad.

-What is a balsamic reduction and how do I use it?
+What is a balsamic reduction, and how do I use it?

 Balsamic reduction or balsamic glaze is a reduction of balsamic vinegar and is often made with a sweetener such as brown sugar, honey, or syrup like maple syrup.
-This thick glaze is used as a dressing for salads or drizzled over fruit, vegetables as roasted Brussels sprouts, and meat.
+This thick glaze is used as a dressing for salads or drizzled over fruit, vegetables such as roasted Brussels sprouts, and meat.

 - Balsamic vinegar - This is an Italian vinegar made of grape must.
 It has a dark color and a distinct flavor.
 Like chocolate, you should buy the best quality you can afford for this recipe.

 - Brown sugar - This is optional.
 When I want to add a little sweetness to my balsamic glaze, I add 1-2 tablespoon of sugar or honey.
 I like to use brown sugar because I always have that in my cupboard, but you can substitute this for honey or maple syrup.

 You can find the complete ingredient list and instructions on the recipe card below!